Making the Most of Your ASCAP Membership

 Find out more at our ASCAP Plus Awards info page.

 9. Attend the ASCAP "I Create Music" EXPO

-Every year in April, thousands of songwriters, composers, producers and industry from around the world come to Los Angeles for the ASCAP "I Create Music" EXPO - a one-of-a-kind conference dedicated entirely to the art and business of music creation.
+Every year in the spring, thousands of songwriters, composers, producers and industry from around the world come to Los Angeles for the ASCAP "I Create Music" EXPO - a one-of-a-kind conference dedicated entirely to the art and business of music creation.

 The ASCAP "I Create Music" EXPO is your chance to learn, connect and succeed.
 Find out more at www.ascap.com/expo.